-These cinnamon oatmeal muffins with applesauce are low fat, lightly sweetened, high in fiber, made with whole wheat flour and no butter.
+These cinnamon oatmeal muffins with applesauce are low fat, naturally sweetened, high in fiber, made with whole wheat flour and no butter or milk.

 They’re soft, moist, and so much more filling compared to white flour muffins.
-I like to drizzle them with a little bit of honey paired with a hot cup of tea.
+I like to have them with a cup of tea.
 It’s the perfect way to start the day, especially when it’s cold outside.